Aliases for TRIB3 Gene

 GeneCards Summary for TRIB3 Gene

 TRIB3 (Tribbles Pseudokinase 3) is a Protein Coding gene.
 Diseases associated with TRIB3 include Diabetes Mellitus, Noninsulin-Dependent.
-Among its related pathways are CD28 co-stimulation and RET signaling.
-GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein kinase binding.
+Among its related pathways are RET signaling and Innate Immune System.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein kinase binding.
 An important paralog of this gene is TRIB1.

 UniProtKB/Swiss-Prot for TRIB3 Gene